What Are You Wiping Your (Baby's) Bum With??

 WOW!
 It is important to use products that are the safest possible, and especially crucial for babies whose bodies are so much smaller, their systems more delicate and sensitive and they are growing and developing at a rapid rate.

 The diaper change solution I offer contains no harsh or toxic chemicals.
 In fact, you will be able to read and know each ingredient!
-Paired with 100% cotton reuseable wipes, you can be sure you are using an effective, safe product for you baby (and yourself!) in a world full of toxins that some we can’t avoid.
+Paired with 100% cotton reuseable wipes, you can be sure you are using an effective, safe product for your baby (and yourself!) in a world full of toxins that some we can’t avoid.

 Back to blog